fighting45/STYXY-smart-contracts-Ethereum/README.md

-# Styxy Smart Contracts HardHat Project
+# Styxy Smart Contracts

-This repository contains the smart contracts for the **Styxy Token** (STYXY).
+This repository contains Hardhat project having the smart contracts for the **Styxy Token** (STYXY).
 It includes the contract implementation for an ERC-20 token and the deployment script for deploying and verifying the contract on Ethereum-based networks such as Sepolia.

 ## Project Overview